 How to detect if your webserver is hacked and get alerted

-We all do our best to write excellent code and also keep our installations of popular open source tools like Wordpress, Joomla, Oscommerce, Drupal, phpmyadmin and all its plugins always updated to prevent any attack or hackers using known exploits on them.
+We all do our best to write excellent code and also keep our installations of popular open source tools like WordPress, Joomla, Oscommerce, Drupal, phpmyadmin and all its plugins always updated to prevent any attack or hackers using known exploits on them.
 This article is not aimed at going through all those methods to help you secure your website BUT focuses on how to send you an alert once your website is hacked and running “hidden” code that you didnt write.

 The problem